Autism Friendly Guide to Colorado Springs

 One of the first things you will want to be aware of when considering a vacation in Colorado Springs, besides the weather, is the altitude.
 It is common for visitors to experience altitude sickness due to the higher elevations in this state.

 The air is really thin, as well as dry, in Colorado Springs.
-I recommend drinking lots of fluids prior to your visit to Colorado Springs.
+I recommend drinking lots of fluids before you visit Colorado Springs.
 Applying lotion and lip balm can also provide your body with the extra moisture it will need when you reach these higher elevations.

 The higher elevation may cause you, or a family member, to feel dizzy and nauseous.
 You may even get a headache.